Zakru/lua-wasm/README.md

 ```

 Then, assuming you are in the same directory with the compiled `.wasm` module
-and this script, run the script, which explicitly looks for a `hello.wasm` file.
+and the corresponding example Lua script, run the script.

 ## Does this mean I can create optimized programs in another language and run them blazingly fast in Lua?